HackerMW88/labsetup/README.md

-# Home-Lab-VM
+# Lab-Setup

-A home lab for ethical hacking can be set up using a virtual machine (VM) such as VirtualBox.
+A lab for ethical hacking can be set up using a virtual machine (VM) such as VirtualBox.
 The lab can be used to simulate a real-world environment, allowing users to practice their ethical hacking skills in a safe and secure environment.
 Here is how a basic home lab for ethical hacking can be set up using VirtualBox:

 1. Download and install the latest version of VirtualBox.